Typical clinical presentation of acne lesions affecting facial skin.

 PROFESSIONAL TRAINING

-Physicians interested in integrating these procedures into their clinical practice may participate in dedicated educational programs including online theoretical modules and hands-on clinical workshops.
+Physicians interested in integrating these approaches into their clinical practice may benefit from structured educational programs combining theoretical foundations and supervised clinical application.

-Acne is a multifactorial inflammatory disorder involving follicular obstruction, sebaceous activity, microbial proliferation, and inflammatory responses within the pilosebaceous unit.
-Clinical manifestations range from comedonal lesions to inflammatory papules, pustules, and deeper nodular changes.
+Acne is a multifactorial disorder involving follicular obstruction, sebaceous activity, microbial proliferation, and inflammatory responses within the pilosebaceous unit.

-Beyond active lesions, acne may also generate persistent visible after-effects including erythema, post-inflammatory hyperpigmentation, textural irregularities, and structural skin changes.
+Beyond active lesions, acne frequently generates visible after-effects including erythema, dyschromia, and progressive textural irregularities.

-Comprehensive acne management therefore requires individualized evaluation and may involve medical treatment, appropriate skin care, and selected dermatologic procedures aimed at improving epidermal renewal and skin surface regularity.
+Effective acne-oriented care therefore relies on individualized clinical evaluation integrating lesion morphology, inflammatory intensity, skin reactivity, and patient-specific factors.
+Management strategies may combine medical treatment, adapted skin care, and selected dermatologic procedures aimed at supporting epidermal renewal and improving surface regularity.